raganwald/raganwald.github.com/index.md

 ### I ship products

-My career-long focus is the complete product strategy and development workflow around the technical work:
+My career-long focus is the complete product strategy and development process around the technical work:

 - As the Technical Product Manager for JProbe Threadalyzer, I performed user research, developed the value proposition, and designed the product.
 - As the Program Manager for the JProbe Suite, I collaborated with Sales and Marketing Product Management on prioritization and positioning, acted as the media contact for feature-detailed interviews and demos, and manned the booth at JavaOne.